sheeshpalsinghsaini/ReactJS/README.md

                         this.state = {
                             data:"Sheeshpal"
                         }
                         //we are not call API here bcz render is not ready at now.
-API call in constructorDidMount life cycle.
+API call in componentDidMount life cycle.

                     }
                     render()